|Owner(s)||Chris Shown, Matt Shown, Sheree Shown|

 |Link to this site|

-The winery's tasting room and picnic grounds are located in Junction City, Oregon.
+The winery's modern tasting room is above the production space below with building overlooking estate vines. the and picnic grounds are located in Junction City, Oregon.

 2015 Brigadoon Lylee Willamette Valley Pinot Noir